 2) About UPS (United Parcel Service) Shipping

-United Parcel Services, a.k.a UPS was established in 1907 in Seattle, Washington, and is presently one of the largest shipping providers in the United States.
-UPS offers supply chain management services along with its primary role as a package delivery and logistics service provider.
-Currently, UPS has employed over 5,43,000 employees and has got sales worth $84.4 billion.
+United Parcel Services, a.k.a UPS, was established in 1907 in Seattle, Washington, and is presently one of the largest shipping providers in the United States.
+UPS offers supply chain management services and its primary role as a package delivery and logistics service provider.
+UPS currently employs over 5,43,000 employees and has sales worth $84.4 billion.

 3) About USPS (United States Postal Services) Shipping

-The United States Postal Services is an independent agency of the US federal government that is responsible for providing postal services across the country.
+The United States Postal Services is an independent agency of the US federal government responsible for providing postal services across the country.
 In 2021, USPS recorded their carrier employees at 516,636 and 136,531 non-carrier employees.
-USPS has the responsibility of providing postal services to the citizens of the USA, regardless of rain or snow.
+USPS is responsible for providing postal services to the citizens of the USA, regardless of rain or snow.

 Although USPS may not be every merchant’s first option, it sure is a good choice for those looking for small and cost-effective shipments.

 4) What is the difference between UPS and USPS?

 Generally, UPS specializes in shipping large packages worldwide, whereas USPS concentrates on shipping mail and smaller packages cost-effectively.
 It is common to get confused between UPS and USPS.
 However, both are very different entities stemming from two different backgrounds.